aayush2710/OS_Setup_Scripts/Docs/Wiki.md

 - ondemand for AMD and older Intel CPU.
 - powersave for Intel CPUs using the intel_pstate driver (Sandy Bridge and newer).

-By default linux kernel may come with one of the available governers.

 To change CPU governer manually